fusioncharts/dev_centre_docs/fusiongrid/API_References/grid-api-references.md

 ```

 ## Number of cards in a row
 Use this attribute to configure the number of cards you wish to place in a row.
-Every card will have the same width and if any text cannot be accommodated in the assigned width, then ellipsis will appear unless wrapText is configured for the column.
+Every card will have the same width and if any text cannot be accommodated in the assigned width, then an ellipsis will appear.
 For example:

 ```json
 config = {